es-shims/es-shim-api/README.md

 [![npm badge][npm-badge-png]][package-url]

 ## API Contract
-For any given “es-shim API”-compliant package `foo`, the following invariants must hold:
+For any given “es-shim API v3”-compliant package `foo`, the following invariants must hold:
  - This package will run in an environment supporting the oldest JS version in which the spec’s semantics are achievable - ES3, ES5, and/or ES6.
 The package should indicate its minimum level of required environment support in its README.
  - The package must attempt to support `node`/`io.js`, all versions of all ES3-compliant browsers or later, Web Workers, and `node-webkit`.
 Other environments are a plus, but not expected.
  - `require('foo')` is a spec-compliant JS or native function.
 However, if the function’s behavior depends on a receiver (a “this” value), then the first argument to this function will be used as that receiver.
 The package should indicate if this is the case in its README.
+  - In the case of static methods like `Promise.all` that depend on their receiver without a fallback, the index must ensure that receiverless invocation acts as if the static method was called on its original object, but must also allow `.call`/`.bind`/`.apply` to alter the receiver when relevant.
- - `require('foo').implementation` or `require('foo/implementation')` is a spec-compliant JS function, that will depend on a receiver (a “this” value) as the spec requires.
+ - `require('foo/implementation')` is a spec-compliant JS function, that will depend on a receiver (a “this” value) as the spec requires.
- - `require('foo').getPolyfill` or `require('foo/polyfill')` is a function that when invoked, will return the most compliant and performant function that it can - if a native version is available, and does not violate the spec, then the native function will be returned - otherwise, either the `implementation`, or a custom, wrapped version of the native function, will be returned.
+ - `require('foo/polyfill')` is a function that when invoked, will return the most compliant and performant function that it can - if a native version is available, and does not violate the spec, then the native function will be returned - otherwise, either the `implementation`, or a custom, wrapped version of the native function, will be returned.
 This is also the result that will be used as the default export.
- - `require('foo').shim` or `require('foo/shim')` is a function that when invoked, will call `getPolyfill`, and if the polyfill doesn’t match the built-in value, will install it into the global environment.
+ - `require('foo/shim')` is a function that when invoked, will call `getPolyfill`, and if the polyfill doesn’t match the built-in value, will install it into the global environment.
  - `require('foo/auto')` will automatically invoke the `shim` method.
  - The only place the package may modify the environment is within its `shim` method.
  - Naturally, `npm test` must run the package’s tests.